bavla/netstat/HSE/24/stu.md

 # Projects

-For each project write the [[ru:hse:rnet:rep|report]] and add the files with programs and constructed data sets (except for very large data).
+For each project write the [report](rep.md) and add the files with programs and constructed data sets (except for very large data).
 Pack everything in a ZIP file.
 Send the ZIPs for Project 1 and Project 2 to **vladimir.batagelj@fmf.uni-lj.si**, and for Project 3 to **luka.kronegger@fdv.uni-lj.si** till  ** ???????? **.

 ## Project 1

-Solve the [[ru:hse:snet22:problems|problem]]   with your [number](list.md) with the Monte Carlo method.
+Solve the [problem](prob.md)   with your [number](list.md)+10 with the Monte Carlo method.
+For example, student with number 3 has to solve the problem 13.
 If you are able to solve it also theoretically compare both results.

 ## Project 2